jim80net/aws-google-auth/README.rst

       -a, --ask-role        Set true to always pick the role -r ROLE_ARN, --role-arn ROLE_ARN
+                            The ARN of the role to assume -P PROVIDER_ARN, --provider-arn PROVIDER
-                            The ARN of the role to assume -k, --keyring         Use keyring for storing the password.
+                            The ARN of the provider to assume (WIP) -k, --keyring         Use keyring for storin the password.
       -V, --version         show program's version number and exit